 Think again.
 Instead, you'll have to get more done in less time.
 And unless you have a system, it may prove difficult.

 Now, there are tons of apps, online tools and time management methods out there, but it wasn't until I began experimenting with more nontraditional, seemingly archaic means of managing my time that I truly began to harness the full power of time management.
-Everyone is different, and not all of the strategies that work for me work for everyone else.
-But here are 9 unconventional tips that have helped me manage my time far more effectively:

 1. Ditch the smartphone and use a paper and pen.
 Just because a method is more technologically advanced does not necessarily make it more effective.
 In my opinion, nothing beats a good old-fashioned notebook and pen - it's clunky, annoying, inconvenient and therefore difficult to ignore.
 I could always place my smartphone in my pocket, and I often do.
 Unless I'm wearing some sort of MC Hammer-style parachute pants, I can't put my to-do list notebook in my pocket – nor should I. The annoyance factor is what makes it so powerful.